watsonpaul80/tipping_monster/README.md

 Run `compare_model_v6_v7.py` to train both model versions on the same historical dataset.
 The script logs the confidence difference and ROI summary to `logs/compare_model_v6_v7.csv`.

+## Model Files

+Trained models are uploaded to S3 rather than stored in the repository.
+See [Docs/model_storage.md](Docs/model_storage.md) for details on downloading the latest model tarball from the `tipping-monster` bucket.
+The inference scripts will automatically fetch the specified model if it is missing locally.

 ## Model Transparency and Self‑Training

 The pipeline uses **SHAP** to compute feature importance for each prediction.
 These explanations